User Guide

 - Words in

-are the parameters.- Items in
+UPPER_CASEare the parameters.- Items in

-are optional.- Items in
+SQUARE_BRACKETSare optional.- Items in

-after them can have multiple instances.- Parameters can be in any order.
+...after them can have multiple instances.- Parameters can be in any order.

 Getting help : help

-command provides the user guide to guide the user through the application.
+The help command provides the user guide to guide the user through the application.

 Help format: help